lh3/lh3.github.com/_posts/2024-03-29-what-is-a-pangenome.md

 in the narrow sense.
 However, the scope of pangenome has been broadened in recent literature.
-In my talks, I often cite the definition in a [review paper in 2018][comp-review] (with slight modifications): **a pangenome refers to a collection of related, well assembled genomes to be analyzed together.** Determining the non-redundant genomic sequences is one type of pangenome analysis but other types of joint analyses such as indexing and storage also count.
+In my talks, I often cite the definition in a [review paper in 2018][comp-review] (with slight modifications): **a pangenome refers to a collection of well assembled genomes in a clade to be analyzed together.** Determining the non-redundant genomic sequences is one type of pangenome analysis but other types of joint analyses such as indexing and storage also count.
 Notably, we do not consider short reads from the 1000 Genomes Project as pangenome data